 Pink Noise for Better Sleep

 There’s a free white noise app that I have that you can find for just about any phone.
-When I’m traveling, I like to use the plane noise, which is more of that white noise.
+When I’m traveling, I like to use plane noise, which is more of that white noise.
 However, the pink noise is an option if you respond more to that.
 Like the frogs, the rain, and so forth.
-There’s different ones that you can choose.
+There are different ones that you can choose.

 Classical Music for Better Sleep